Smatek1001/AI_DnD/Characters/PCs/Vaelin Shadowleaf.md

 ### Bonds:
 * The shadowy secret society (The Society) saved a lost soul; loyalty is unwavering.
-* Talia "Whisper" is like an older sister.
+* Talia "Whisper" is like a big sister.
 * Finch is like a little sister.
-* Greta Stoneheart is maternal figure.
+* Greta "Mama" Stoneheart is maternal figure.
 * Elyndra is Vaelin's mentor within The Society.

 ### Flaws: